Thermoformed Parts in Practice

 Screen printing process

-1. Screen Preparation: A fine-mesh screen (usually made of polyester or polyamide) is stretched onto a frame.
-A light-sensitive coating is applied to this screen.
+1. Preparing the screen: A screen made of a fine-mesh fabric (usually polyester or polyamide) is stretched over a screen printing frame.
+A photosensitive coating is applied to this screen, which, after exposure, reproduces the desired screen-printed design.

-3. Printing Process: The screen is placed on the plastic part.
-A squeegee (a rubber blade) spreads ink over the screen, pressing it through the open areas onto the material.
+3. Printing process: In screen printing, the screen is placed on top of the plastic to be printed.
+A squeegee (a rubber blade) is used to pull the ink across the screen.
+The ink is forced through the open areas of the screen onto the material, creating the design.

-4. Drying: The printed part is dried to fix the ink, either through air drying or in specialized drying units.
+4. Drying: After printing, the printed material is dried to set the ink.
+This can be done by air-drying or in special drying units.

 Drucken eines Siebdruck Motivs